24 Best Internship Offer Letter Examples (Free Templates)

 Mention the next steps for the hiring process

-The internship offer letter should contain information on any pre-screening exercises required by the company.
+The letter should contain information on any pre-screening exercises required by the company.
 Measures such as background examinations or drug tests, among other pre-screening requirements, may be stated.
-If the internship is dependent on successful completion of the pre-screening criteria, then a statement declaring this should be mentioned.
+If the internship is dependent on the successful completion of the pre-screening criteria, then a statement declaring this should be mentioned.

-Legal disclosure terms such as non-compete agreements that may be applicable to the intern can be indicated.
+Legal disclosure terms, such as non-compete agreements, that may apply to the intern can be indicated.
 The disclosures will help ensure that prospective interns are informed of any non-negotiable legal terms the company has implemented.
-The inclusion of legal disclosures in the internship offer letter is optional.
+The inclusion of legal disclosures in the letter is optional.

 Statement concerning the full extent of the agreement